redkirti/Metacrafters/README.md

 The `burn` function is used to destroy existing tokens.
 It takes two parameters: `_address` (the address from which the tokens will be burned) and `_value` (the amount of tokens to burn).
 This function verifies if the balance of the `_address` is greater than or equal to the specified `_value`.
 If the condition is met, it subtracts the `_value` from the total supply and reduces the balance of the `_address` by the same amount.

-Note that if the condition is not met (i.e., the balance is insufficient), the `burn` function will not revert the transaction.
-Instead, it will have no effect when called with an amount that exceeds the balance.
+Note that if the condition is not met (i.e., the balance is insufficient), the `burn` function will have no effect.

 ## License